Skinny77/Test/README.md

 # Non-Sensitive Back Up

-THis respository is a simple back up location for non-sensitive documents, mainly sermon
+This respository is a simple back up location for non-sensitive documents, mainly sermons.

+Back ups should be in the following format.

+**Files:** YYYY-MM-DD HH_MM Filename

+**Commits:** YYYY-MM-DD HH_MM Back Up